 Who We Are

 Brisbane School of Theology is an inter-denominational college based in Toowong, Brisbane.
-Christians of different cultures, ages and denominations make up the BST community and have done for the last 75 years, and we love how this diversity shapes and sharpens us.
+Christians of different cultures, ages and denominations make up the BST community and have done for nearly 80 years, and we love how this diversity shapes and sharpens us.
 Yet we share a common commitment to Jesus as our Lord and Saviour and to the truth of the Bible, and we have a common goal of serving and glorifying God, so we’re united in our diversity.